 I’ve always loved food shopping.
-I must admit it’s actually one of my favourite things to do.
+I must admit it’s one of my favourite things to do.
 I get asked all the time how and where to shop as a healthy vegan.
-It will obviously vary from city to city, but I’ll focus on the tips that can be applied pretty much anywhere.
-I will break down how to do vegan food shopping, like a pro.
+It’ll vary from city to city, but I’ll focus on the tips that can be applied pretty much anywhere.
+I’ll break down how to do vegan food shopping, like a pro.

 Do also keep in mind that in my household, I only shop for two people.
-The tips shouldn’t really vary but just keep that in mind when you’re reading them.
+These tips shouldn’t vary but keep that in mind when you’re reading them.

 I’ll run through my tips and tricks to help and show you how to do healthy vegan food shopping like a pro.